 A Simpler Path Than Starting Over

-When a guardian appointed in another state needs to take action in Arizona, they do not always need to petition for a new guardianship here.
+When a guardian appointed in another state needs to take action here, they do not always need to petition for a new guardianship.
 This statute provides a streamlined alternative: registration.
 It works much like filing a foreign judgment.
+The guardian files certified copies of the order and letters of office with the court in any appropriate county.

 If a guardian has been appointed in another state and a petition for the appointment of a guardian is not pending in this state, the guardian appointed in the other state, after giving notice to the appointing court of an intent to register, may register the guardianship order in this state by filing as a foreign judgment in a court, in any appropriate county of this state, certified copies of the order and letters of office.